Online 3: Sharing Your Second DataTools Investigation Plan

 Welcome to another asynchronous Web-based collaboration of the DataTools program.
 This event will extend from Thursday, January 10 through Sunday evening, January 20.
 The focus of this event is on sharing your plan for your second DataTools Investigation.

-- Between Thursday, January 10 and Wednesday evening, January 16, please complete the top section (planning section) of the Investigation Template (Microsoft Word 37kB Oct5 07).
+- Between Thursday, January 10 and Wednesday evening, January 16, please complete the top section (planning section) of the Investigation Template (Microsoft Word PRIVATE FILE 37kB Oct5 07).
 Right-click on a PC or control-click on a MAC to download the template from the link.
 When you name your plan, please include your initials in the file name.

 - Between Thursday, January 17 and Sunday evening January 20, please review the plans of your colleagues and make comments if you have suggestions or questions, or feel inspired to try a colleague's investigation in your own classroom.